Game Day Preview: Americans Host Utah, 7:05 PM

 About Last Game:

-The Americans were beaten at home on Tuesday night by the Wichita Thunder 4-1.
-Les Lancaster opened the scoring for the Americans netting his 15th of the season, that would be the only goal of the night for the Americans.
-Jake Paterson (9-4-1-0) made the start between the pipes for Allen taking the loss.
+The Matchup vs. Utah: The Allen Americans are 8-3-0-1 against the Utah Grizzlies this season.
+Allen has won five of the last eight games in the season series.
+Tonight, is the second game of a three-game series between the two clubs.
+Allen is 23-14-0-2 against the Utah Grizzlies over the last five seasons, and 12-8-0-1 at Allen Event Center.

-Power Play Streak Ended: The Allen Americans streak of six straight games with one power play goal or more came to an end on Tuesday night.
-During the team streak, the Americans went 9 for 24 with the man advantage.
+Dyson Stevenson Returns: The Americans Co-Captain returned to the Allen lineup on Friday night for the first time in a month and 10 days.
+Stevenson had no points and was a minus three in his return.

-14 on Fire: Allen Americans second year defenseman Les Lancaster continues his hot play scoring his 15th goal of the season on Tuesday night.
-Lancaster has career highs this season in both points (38), and goals (15).
+Lancaster point streak up to three games: Allen Americans second year defenseman Les Lancaster continues his hot play picking up an assist on Chad Butcher's fourth goal of the season on Friday.
+Lancaster is second on the team in scoring with 39 points.

-Mackin Watch: Americans leading scorer Corey Mackin missed Tuesday night's game against Wichita due to illness.
-Mackin is expected to return to the lineup on Friday.
-He leads the Americans in goals (20) and points (43).
-Defenseman Derain Skeoch left Tuesday night's contest due to illness.
-His status for Friday night is unknown.
+JOINING THE 800 CLUB: The Allen Americans will play their 800th professional game on Saturday night.

 COMPARING ALLEN AND UTAH: